NCAR/geocat-examples/CONTRIBUTING.md

 1. Please check the followings to ensure that the example you are about to work on has not been ported yet:

     - [GeoCAT-Examples Gallery](https://geocat-examples.readthedocs.io/en/latest/) or
-    the `Plots` as well as `GeoCAT-comp-examples` directories of this repo,
+    the `Gallery` as well as `GeoCAT-comp-examples` directories of this repo,

     - The list of [Issues](https://github.com/NCAR/GeoCAT-examples/issues) for this repo to see if any of the existing to-do items are something you might be interested in working on.